videojs/spellbook/README.md

 ### Docs
 * make remark-toc generation automatic rather than forcing users to add a section
+* better markdown linting rules, remove the preset we are using

 ### Build
 * windows support